Eisa Davis: Artistic philosophy

 Davis believes in the Ghanaian principle of Sankofa.
 The literal translation of the word is "return and collect it" or "go back and get it".
 This refers to her use of digging through her own lineage and history to find action and themes that can be used in her plays.
 She also uses her art to answer questions that "haunt" her or ideas that she is grappling with herself.
 Much of her artistic philosophy can be summed up in her quote, "Theatre is one of the few public spaces we have for active contemplation."
-She struggles with ideas such as blackness and family through the poetry of her language.
+She explores ideas such as blackness and family through the poetry of her language.